vivek378521/eth-transactions/README.md

 # Ethereum Transaction Tracker
 This is a Node.js application that tracks Ethereum transactions for a given address and stores them in a MongoDB database.
 The application uses the Etherscan API to retrieve transaction data and the Mongoose library to interact with the database.

+There is a script under runners directory, if you run that script it will fetch inr price of eth from an external API and store it in your db every 10 minutes.

 # Requirements
 Before running this application, you'll need: